 She followed what attracted his sharpness.
 Brown and red hues decorated the paint behind the cell’s toilet.
 A stirring cool breeze from the window above curled around her body, raising bumps on her skin; its gentle howl masked the steps shuffling behind the closest wall.

 ‘And now you finally speak, you little brat.’
 Sergeant Kicker’s hands lashed out at the bars, rattling the cage as he straightened.
 ‘Not that it matters with the lieutenant on his way.
 A Master Watcher like him . . .’ he sniggered.
-‘And when he’s done, and when your uncle’s finished, I’ll be the one yelling your death orders to the firing squad.’
+‘And when he’s done, and when your uncle’s finished, I’ll be the one yelling your death orders in front of the firing squad.’

 Her lips parted to speak, but Sergeant Kicker moved away to greet others walking in from where she couldn’t see.
 Voices travelled along the concrete walls, but she couldn’t decipher their muddled words.